ndurner/aileen2/README.md

         2. Option 2: to config.json:
             * key "twilio_auth_token"
     3. in config.json, under "server", verify that the Webhook necessary to receive notifications on can be established at "host" and "port"
-    4. in the Twilio management console, establish an HTTP POST Webhook: as "http://<host>:<port>/sms", e.g.:
+    4. in the Twilio management console (Phone Numbers -> Active Numbers -> (Number) -> "Configure" tab -> scroll down to "Messaging Configuration"), establish an HTTP POST Webhook: as "http://(host):(port)/sms", e.g.:
         * http://ec2-54-226-207-14.compute-1.amazonaws.com:5000/sms
 8. optionally, if Aileen shall send results by E-Mail:
     1. set up [Amazon Simple Email Service](https://aws.amazon.com/de/ses/)